CeilingPhantom/theharvest/README.md

 # theharvest
-casual contination of a shitty farming simulator made in python using pygame
+casual continuation of a shitty farming simulator made in python using pygame